forestryio/forestry.io/hugo/content/blog/master-image-delivery-with-cloudinary.md

 2. only resize images that we know need to be resized, and
 3. only resize _those_ images into the sizes that we know we’ll need

-This problem appears intimidating at first, but it's really not that bad.
-Consider a zen approach: **only create a resized image once it is requested.** I believe that the best way to accomplish this is to have a CDN that can perform these transformations upon request, and cache the results for subsequent requests.
-The clever people at Cloudinary clearly feel the same way, because this is what Cloudinary does!
+This problem appears intimidating at first, but we can solve it by changing our approach: instead of creating all of the image sizes we need beforehand, why not just *wait and see* which ones we end up needing?
+With this "zen" approach, **we only create a resized image once it is requested.**

+The simplest way to accomplish this would be to have an image server that can perform these transformations upon request, and cache the results for subsequent requests.
+Even better, this image server should actually be a CDN, so we can provide low-latency resources no matter where our users are located.
+The clever people at Cloudinary clearly feel the same way, because this is exactly what Cloudinary is!

 ## Programmatic Image Transformations With Cloudinary